Search keywords in the Bible:

 be also [in the likeness] of [his] resurrection:

-Q: Why do you endorse or have unusual banner ads on your site?
+Q: Why do you have certain ads on your site?
+Do you endorse them?

 A: We do not endorse the contents of any advertisements on this website.
-Banner ads are displayed to help offset development costs.
-The website was ad-free for its first 2 years, but after not receiving any donations, ads were put in place so it can stay online and stay free for everyone.
+Banner ads are displayed to help offset development costs and are delivered through Google's platform, which helps allow the website to stay online and free for everyone.

 Q: Why do people read the King James Version?